Configuring autoscaling

 View the Managed Service for Kubernetes pod logs:

-The log will include a list of deleted Managed Service for Kubernetes pods.
-If the log is empty, this means that there were no Managed Service for Kubernetes pods in the Terminated status when the job ran.
+kubectl logs <pod_name>The log will include a list of removed Managed Service for Kubernetes pods.
+If the log is empty, this means that there were no Managed Service for Kubernetes Terminated pods when the job ran.

 Deleting the CronJob